galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 > 5. Click **Execute**.
 {: .hands_on}

 Now we have a single BED that combines everything.
-Before displaying it at the browser we need to tell Galaxy that it is in fact a BED dataset:
+Before displaying it in the browser we need to tell Galaxy that it is in fact a BED dataset:

 > ### {% icon hands_on %} Hands-on: Changing dataset type
 >